-The winter season is almost upon us.
-You probably have started packing up the thermals and the winter gear for your next snowy excursion.
-But there is one vital piece of winter equipment that so many overlook.
-Sunglasses.
-Sure, you might think it’s winter and the sun won’t be to strong, but that doesn’t mean your eyes aren’t getting exposed to some damaging sunlight.
+You’ve probably have started packing up the thermals, neck gaiters, gloves, and padded shorts for your next snowy excursion.
+But there is one vital piece of winter equipment that so many overlooks.
+Ski sunglasses.
+Sure, you might think it’s winter and the sun won’t be too strong, but that doesn’t mean your eyes aren’t getting exposed to some damaging sunlight.
 When you’re surrounded by white snow and ice, light is hitting you from all sides.
 So, you need to protect your eyes.

 **Note** – A quick hello to anyone reading this, I’m Alastair AKA Product Review Lad.
 I started this site to help people choose the best products to buy, and hopefully what you’re about to read will aid you in your choice.
 This page includes affiliate links to the likes of Amazon, which if you make a purchase I qualify to earn a (typically small) commission.
 Don’t worry as this won’t cost you anything, the likes of Amazon pay any commissions.
 Thank you in advance for your support as this helps Product Review Lad to create the best reviews.